zapatos24/senator_nlp_vote_prediction/README.md

 # Senator Vote Prediction
 ### Using Bills and Vote History to Predict Allegiance

+The app created to explore this model can be found at https://senator-prediction.jeremytraberowens.com.

+For cost-effectiveness,
+the Sagemaker backend may not always be running, but the comparison of the model against older bills can always be explored.
+Should you like to explore how the model behaves for proposed, as yet unseen bills, please email jeremy [at] jeremytraberowens [dot] com to turn the service on.

+## Introduction

 The goal of this project was multi-fold.
 From a curiosity standpoint, I'm most interested in politics and civic tech, and I wanted to know if ML could help people predict how the votes on a given bill would swing in Congress, as those laws have vast repercussions throughout our entire country (the USA in my case).